Nostratic languages: Status within comparative linguistics

-While the Nostratic hypothesis is not endorsed by the mainstream of comparative linguistics, Nostratic studies by nature of being based on the comparative method remain within the mainstream of contemporary linguistics from a methodological point of view; it is the scope with which the comparative method is applied rather than the methodology itself that raises eyebrows.
+The Nostratic hypothesis is not endorsed by the mainstream of comparative linguistics.

 Nostraticists tend to refuse to include in their schema language families for which no proto-language has yet been reconstructed.
 This approach was criticized by Joseph Greenberg on the ground that genetic classification is necessarily prior to linguistic reconstruction, but this criticism has so far had no effect on Nostraticist theory and practice.

 Certain critiques have pointed out that the data from individual, established language families that is cited in Nostratic comparisons often involves a high degree of errors; Campbell (1998) demonstrates this for Uralic data.
 Defenders of the Nostratic theory argue that were this to be true, it would remain that in classifying languages genetically, positives count for vastly more than negatives (Ruhlen 1994).
 The reason for this is that, above a certain threshold, resemblances in sound/meaning correspondences are highly improbable mathematically.

-Pedersen's original Nostratic proposal synthesized earlier macrofamilies, some of which, including Indo-Uralic, involved extensive comparison of inflections.
-It is true the Russian Nostraticists and Bomhard initially emphasized lexical comparisons.
-Bomhard recognized the necessity to explore morphological comparisons and has since published extensive work in this area (see especially Bomhard 2008:1.273–386).
-According to him the breakthrough came with the publication of the first volume of Joseph Greenberg's Eurasiatic work, which provided a massive list of possible morphemic correspondences that has proved fruitful to explore.
-Other important contributions on Nostratic morphology have been published by John C. Kerns and Vladimir Dybo.